 We heart reservations.
-Many campgrounds and lodges in and around well-known parks are already fully booked.
-Having a reservation guarantees you won’t arrive at a park only to find that you need an entrance reservation, there’s no place to sleep, or a popular trail is closed.
+(Nope, we don’t get in for free.)
+Many campgrounds and lodges in and around well-known parks book quickly during peak seasons.
+Having a reservation guarantees we won’t arrive at a park only to find that we need an entrance reservation, there’s no place to sleep, or a popular trail is closed.

 Have a question?
 Ask a ranger.
 (Yep, we ask other rangers about visiting their parks.)
 We’re always here to help.
 We can answer questions, share park stories (we’re always happy to point you to the nearest restroom), and we can let you know what activities are available.

-Learn more > Super ideas about what equipment to bring and how to protect yourself and those cool critters
+Find super ideas for enjoying park wildlife , such as what equipment to bring and how to protect yourself and those cool critters.

-This one’s for the dogs.
-Many parks allow pets on leashes and in campgrounds, some even have kennels.
+This one’s for the dogs—we love ours.
+(Have you seen the Denali puppies?)
+Many parks allow pets on leashes and in campgrounds; some even have kennels.
 But sometimes these furry friends are best left at home.
 Discover what you can (and can’t) do with your pet and follow the B.A.R.K. principles.

 Yep, your pet can be a BARK Ranger (See what we did there?)

 We know that each of us—rangers, volunteers, visitors, everyone—plays a vital role in protecting YOUR national parks.
 Whether it’s carrying out what we brought in (including our pooch’s...well...you know), leaving the spots we visit just as we found them, or staying on the trail, we’re careful to respect these incredible places.